duyhelloworld/duyhelloworld/README.md

 3. MySQL
 - `sudo apt install mysql-server`
 4. Python
-- It's ifinite located in Unix-system
+- It's ifinite located in Unix-system.
+- Check via `python3 --version`
 5. Node
 - Run code Javascript like backend programming
+- Download from `sudo apt update && sudo apt install -y node`
+___
 ## Conclusion
 > All above lines is my desktop setting and I shared it here.
 I know that I skipped many things, and not understand enough to every I wrote in this post.
 But, I spend time for here, so please feedback and contact to [me](https://facebook.com/duyhelloworld/)!
 <h4 style="text-align: center">**Every small support of you will contribute to a better Vietnamese dev community**<h4>